Akaflieg-Freiburg/enrouteManual/06-referenceTechnology/01-trafficData.rst

 .. _pingUSB:

-Known issues with pingUSB devices
+Known Issues with pingUSB Devices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Enroute Flight Navigation** works fine with pingUSB devices.
 There are,